Hilo2000/es_arena/README.md

 ## Other

 Special thanks to:
-My family, yuagiss, CriticalHit, and Antman23
+My family, yuagiss, and Antman23